kod34/Codice/README.md

 ---

-<p align="center"> Codice is a tool that generates a random password for your account, stores it in a password file and encrypts the file with an encryption of algorithm of your choosing.
+<p align="center"> Codice is a tool that generates a random password for your account, stores it in a password file and encrypts the file with an encryption algorithm of your choosing.
     <br>
 </p>